Finally, there’s a way to help you take control of your fiscal sponsorship program

-- The Program Review & Refresh is a consulting engagement to help leaders of fiscal sponsorship programs get their Programs running smoothly.
-No matter what stage you are at, Schulman Consulting can help make sure your Program is financially sustainable, in compliance, and operating efficiently.
+- The Program Review & Refresh is a consulting engagement to help leaders of fiscal sponsorship programs improve their Program’s operations.
+No matter what stage you are at, Schulman Consulting can show you how to get your program to financial sustainability, compliance, and operational efficiency.

 Who is the Program Refresh & Review for?

-- The Program Refresh & Review is for nonprofits that offer fiscal sponsorship and are looking to take back control of their program.
+- The Program Refresh & Review is for nonprofits that offer fiscal sponsorship and are looking to take improve their program.

 How does this work?